jundalisay/mahablist/content/en/economics/how-industry-failed.md

 However, this was reversed by Diosdado Macapagal from Pampanga which is an agricultural province.
 He [removed the controls on the Peso and some imports](https://www.officialgazette.gov.ph/1962/01/22/diosdado-macapagal-first-state-of-the-nation-address-january-22-1962/) which killed off the industrialization drive.
 Instead of exporting manufactured goods and electronics, the country exported cash crops first, as sugar and tobacco, and then the people themselves as Overseas Filipino Workers (OFWs).

-{{< q a="/avatars/macapagal.jpg" alt="Diosdado Macapagal" >}}
+{{< q a="Diosdado-Macapagal" >}}
-<p>Yesterday, January 21, 1962 I approved a unanimous decision by the Monetary Board of the Central Bank, embodied in its Circular No. 133, to institute the first large measure of genuine decontrol in our foreign exchange transactions<!--  since the establishment of exchange controls over a dozen years ago -->.
+Yesterday, January 21, 1962 I approved a unanimous decision by the Monetary Board of the Central Bank, embodied in its Circular No. 133, to institute the first large measure of genuine decontrol in our foreign exchange transactions<!--  since the establishment of exchange controls over a dozen years ago -->.
 This is both in fulfillment of our electoral pledge to the Filipino people and in compliance with the provision of the law requiring decontrol by 1963.
-In an atmosphere of freedom, our entrepreneurs and citizens may now achieve prosperity for themselves</p> <!--  and the country not through artificial advantage but through their talent, integrity and industry. -->
+In an atmosphere of freedom, our entrepreneurs and citizens may now achieve prosperity for themselves
-<cite>Diosdado Macapagal</cite>
 {{< /q >}}